UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 Quick checks (is this legally relevant?)

-Threats, monitoring, isolation, money control, intimidation.
+Monitoring, isolation, humiliation, threats, money control, intimidation.

 Work impact